What is Chainsaw Bar Oil and When to Use it?

 Canola Oil

-If you have run out of standard bar oil, and are rummaging through your house for alternatives, vegetable oil and canola oil are my first choice picks.
+If you have run out of standard bar oil, and are rummaging through your house for alternatives, vegetable oil and canola oil are my first picks.

 How to Replace Bar Oil